 Thankfully, more people are becoming aware of the benefits of eating a low carb keto diet.
 It seems that this trend is bound to keep growing.
 I truly believe that it all stems from the amazing testimonies of health that are coming forth from the low carb keto community.

 Of course, it also doesn’t hurt that the keto community comes up with recipes like my keto tiramisu to make things easier.

 When we first embarked on this journey it used to be a rare thing to hear a doctor recommend a high-fat low carb diet.
 However, the health community has had no choice but to sit up and take notice.

 Like us, many are finding greater health by adopting this way of eating.

 You just can’t ignore the major transformations that people are having.
-All you need to do is google keto transformations and the flood of stories are readily available to encourage you.
+All you need to do is google keto transformations and the flood of stories is readily available to encourage you.

 Being in ketosis is so much more than the ability to lose fat easily.
 Our prayer is that our journey will continue to inspire others to dive deeper into the growing evidence behind this lifestyle.